vznjs/reactivity/README.md

 ## `untrack`

-By using `untrack` you can get the value without setting a dependency on the current computation (reaction).
+By using `untrack` you can get the value without setting a dependency on the current reaction or memo (computation) which means that they will not recompute in case values inside of `untrack` will change.

 ```js
 import { createReaction, createValue } from "@vzn/reactivity";